Is Wood Ash Good For Clay Soil?

 Wood ash is primarily composed of inorganic compounds, including calcium carbonate (CaCO3), potassium carbonate (K2CO3), and various trace elements.
 These compounds are valuable for improving soil fertility and structure.

-See also How To Remove Wood Veneer?
+See also How To Dispose Of Wood Stain?

 Calcium carbonate acts as a soil conditioner, helping to neutralize acidic soils and increase pH levels.
 This is particularly important for clay soils, which often have a high acidity level.
 Additionally, calcium is an essential nutrient for plant growth and plays a vital role in the development of strong cell walls.